RedPitaya/Documentation/developerGuide/fpga/getting_started/copy_project.rst

 Creating a copy for a new project
 ###################################

-Each of the projects and tutorials has it's own directory, which is forcibly cleared each time a "new" project with the same name is created.
+Each of the projects and tutorials has its own directory, which is forcibly cleared each time a "new" project with the same name is created.

 For example, running the following command, when the project already exists (perhaps it is just the LED blink project or a new custom FPGA image).